-Students will develop concepts and skills outlined in the 7th-grade North Carolina Standard Course of Study.
-This course differs from the Math 7 course in that it contains additional content from 8th grade.
+Students will develop concepts and skills outlined in the 7th and 8th grade North Carolina Standard Course of Study.
+This course differs from the Math 7 course in that it contains a majority of 8th grade content in addition to the remaining 7th grade content not taught in Accelerated 6.
 Compared with the non-accelerated course, the additional content demands a faster pace for instruction and learning.
 Content is organized into four critical areas: (1) Students will continue developing a unified understanding of numbers, recognizing fractions, decimals, and percents as different representations of rational numbers.
 They will apply this understanding to formulate expressions and equations to solve problems.
 (2) Students will use linear equations and systems of linear equations to represent, analyze, and solve a variety of problems.
 (3) Students will understand the concept of a function and use functions to describe quantitative relationships.
 (4) Students will continue their work with area from 6th grade, solving real-world and mathematical problems involving area, surface area, and volume.
+This is an advanced math course.
+See Math Placement Guidance for criteria for advanced placement.